FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 * `data_volumes` - (Required, List, ForceNew) Represents the data disk to be created.
     The object structure is documented below.
 Changing this parameter will create a new resource.

-* `taints` - (Optional, List, ForceNew) You can add taints to created nodes to configure anti-affinity.
+* `taints` - (Optional, List) You can add taints to created nodes to configure anti-affinity.
     The object structure is documented below.

 The `root_volume` block supports: